XNM1/linux-nixos-hyprland-config-dotfiles/README.md

    - `bacon`

 5. **Environment Setup:**
-   You can set up your Rust project environment on this system using `nix develop` or `nix-shell` with `default.nix`, `shell.nix`, or `flake.nix` to create a tailored environment for your Rust project.
+   You can set up your Rust project environment on this system using `nix develop` or `nix-shell` with `default.nix`, `shell.nix`, or `flake.nix` to create a tailored environment for your Rust project (Also, I personally recommend using it alongside with [direnv](https://direnv.net/)).

 ## 📜 License